-If the original taxonID assignment was uncertain or an individual is discovered to have been misidentified, the originally entered perindividual records can be overwritten.
+If the original taxonID assignment was uncertain or an individual is discovered to have been misidentified, the originally entered perindividual records should be updated; the Web UI allows some fields to be overwritten.
+If, for example, the originally assigned identificationQualifier changes due to the emergence of diagnostic features during the growing season, update the taxonID and idqCode to reflect the new status.
 The same is true for perindividual location information that must be updated.
+If a selected individual was incorrectly identified, update the perindividual taxonID to the correct species, drop the plant and select a new individual of the correct species.